ch4174nya/myamabot/README.md

 - Ingesting data: `python app/indexing_data.py`
 This ingests the data from the sources, storing embeddings in the `InMemoryVectorStore` first.
 Then the store itself is dumped to file system at the path specified in the `.env` (default: `embeddings_dump.json`).

-- Chatting with the bot: `python app/retrieve_generate.py` This loads the embeddings from the file system and uses them to answer questions (RAG workflow).
+- Checking generation: `python app/retrieve_generate.py`
+This loads the embeddings from the file system and uses them to answer questions (RAG workflow).

+- Chatting with the bot: `streamlit run app/app_streamlit.py` Opens up a streamlit-UI chat interface on the localhosts

 #### Features/Todos:
-- Streamlit app to chat with the bot
 - Deploy
 - Include Wordpress posts into data